logiqai/docs-flow/flow-management/forwarders.md

 # Forwarders

-**LOGIQ** provides multiple targets to connect with your desired destination to collect, optimize, store, route, and replay your observability data – whenever, wherever you need it.&#x20;
+**Apica** provides multiple targets to connect with your desired destination to collect, optimize, store, route, and replay your observability data – whenever, wherever you need it.&#x20;

-Currently, **LOGIQ** supports the below targets
+Currently, **Apica** supports the below targets

 |                                                        Target                                                       |        Type        |                     Description                     |
 | :-----------------------------------------------------------------------------------------------------------------: | :----------------: | :-------------------------------------------------: |